spannynoob/Multitool/README.md

 What is multitool:-
 Multitool is a tool, that will help you in simple tasks like opening an app, starting your minecraft server, etc...

+Motivtion:-
+The primary motivation behind this project was to solve the desktop mess.
+Instead of navigating through multiple folders or searching the Start menu, I wanted a main file that can launch my most-used applications and manage my local Minecraft server instance with a single interaction.

+Inspiration:-
+This project was inspired by the batch file interfaces and the efficiency of batch scripting.
+I wanted to create a lightweight hub that utilizes Windows command line without the need for heavy, third-party launchers.

 Setup Gude:-
 1. Download all the files.
 2. Make Multitool\Files